ropensci/bowerbird/README.md

 cf <- bb_add(cf,my_source)
 ```

 Once the configuration has been defined and the data source added to it, we can run the sync process.
-We set `verbose=TRUE` so that we see additional progress output:
+We set `verbose=TRUE` here so that we see additional progress output:

 ``` r
 status <- bb_sync(cf,verbose=TRUE)